-We would like ATE to assess NYCC as soon as possible, because provision for cycling in Harrogate District is poor.
+We would like ATE to assess NYCC as soon as possible, because provision for cycling in Harrogate District is poor and very little concrete progress has been made in the last 5 years.
 Worse, new housing developments are being built without making proper provision for active travel.

-The Minister’s Foreword to Cycle Infrastructure Design says that ‘cycling must no longer be treated as marginal, or an afterthought’, but often that is exactly how it is treated by NYCC.
+The Minister’s Foreword to Cycle Infrastructure Design says that ‘cycling must no longer be treated as marginal, or an afterthought’, but that is exactly how it has been treated by NYCC for years.

-Investment, officer time, and political capital are all overwhelmingly invested in provision for motor traffic, not in active travel.
+Investment, officer time, and political capital are all overwhelmingly invested in provision for motor vehicles, not in active travel.
+Motor vehicles are regarded as important, and active travel as optional and unimportant.
+York is employing three active travel officers; North Yorkshire has none.

 NYCC held a Congestion Survey for Harrogate and Knaresborough.
 It asked residents about a proposal for a so-called relief road – a bypass from north to east Harrogate.
 The bypass was decisively rejected, with 70% of 15,500 respondents strongly disagreeing with the proposal.